 - Smaller artisan mixers can handle 1-3 loaves.
-Larger 6, 7, 8 quart machines can accommodate 4-5 loaves. - KitchenAids are great but they can sometimes struggle with bread.
+Larger 6, 7, 8 quart machines can accommodate 3-4 loaves. - KitchenAids are great but they can sometimes struggle with bread.
 Keep the speed low, speed 2.
-If your mixer is getting hot, stop and rest for two minutes then resume. - Dough climbing the hook.
+If your mixer is getting hot, stop and rest for twp minutes or more, then resume.
+Watch the video created on "Being Kind To Your Machine". - Riding the hook.
 This is something that happens.
 Even "Modernist Bread" indicates this is a natural KitchenAid issue.
 You can reduce this tendency by limiting the batch size to 60%-70% of the bowl capacity.
 Otherwise just stop the mix and pull the creeping dough off, then resume.